ad-freiburg/esa2018-experiment/BLOGPOST.md

 **How effective were the various reviewing phases?**
 The overlap in the number of accepted papers fluctuated between 58% and 75% over the reviewing process, but these changes were not statistically significant.
 We investigated this in more detail by comparing the *rankings* of the two PCs of those papers that were at least considered for acceptance (at least one reviewer speaks up) from phase to phase.
-Ranking similarity was computed using the normalized Kendall tau distance (1 if the rankings are identical, 0 if one ranking is the reverse of the other); see [1] for the details.
+Ranking similarity was computed using the normalized Kendall tau distance (1 if the rankings are identical, 0 if one ranking is the reverse of the other); see the website for details.<sup>1</sup)
 The similarity was 36% after Phase 1, 27% after Phase 2, and 30% after Phase 3, where the drop after Phase 1 is statistically significant.
 This surprising result questions the efficiency of the discussion phases.
 Is the *independence* of the initial reviews maybe a valuable feature, which is compromised by the discussions?